The fact that there are many ghost stories from New Orleans should surprise nobody - it is only one of the most haunted cities in the World.

 New Orleans is a city known for its vice and crime.
 A century ago, brothels lined nearly every street in the French Quarter.
 And the madams who worked them were unscrupulous women--they grabbed men off the streets, stealing their wallets or, worse, taking their lives.

 Today, these brothels no longer exist as they once were (thank goodness), but the spirits of these madams still linger.
 For those who've had encounters with them, it seems that these women are up to their old tricks.
-Would you dare to meet one?Read more about the Five (Un)True New Orleans Ghost Stories
+Would you dare to meet one?Read more about the ghosts of New Orleans' former Brothels

 It seems that at nearly every turn, we hear of a little boy haunting this hotel or the spirit of a young girl seen whisping down a hallway.